 If you missed the first set of cursive letters (focusing on "a" through "f"), you can find them below along with the rest of the cursive alphabet.

 You'll also find links to my cursive handwriting lessons covering the uppercase letters as well as a template page that you can print off to practice your cursive handwriting.

 All of worksheets below follow a similar format.
-Each of the sheets below contains two lines of handwriting practice.
+Each of the sheets below contains two lines of lower case handwriting practice.

 Below the first two lines of handwriting practice, there are quick activities for students to do like matching words and pictures, coloring activities, and writing tasks.

 Clicking on the pictures below will open up a printable file in another tab.
 From there you can print out your handwriting sheets or save them to your computer for later use.

 Each paper has two lines of cursive handwriting practice.
 In each row, the first letter is given so that students may trace it.
 The rest is left blank for your child to practice writing the letter freehand.

 Below the letter practice is one of three different activities.

 In the first activity, there are three pictures next to three words.
 Have your child write the words given and then draw a line from each word to the picture that matches.